companieshouse/fil-tuxedo-stack/roles/database/README.md

 | `offset_in_kb` |         | The offset in KiB for this chunk.                            |
 | `size_in_kb`   |         | The size in KiB for this chunk.                              |

-:notebook: Chunks are assumed to be 'cooked' disks if the `path` does not refer to a block device and a suitable file will be created at the specified path using `informix:informix` ownership and `0660` permissions before adding the chunk to a dbspace.
+:notebook: Chunks are assumed to be cooked disks if the `path` does not refer to a block device and a suitable file will be created at the specified path using `informix:informix` ownership and `0660` permissions before adding the chunk to a dbspace.

 :notebook: Chunks that belong to different raw or cooked disks should use an offset value of `0`.
 Chunks that belong to the same raw or cooked disk as other chunks should typically use an `offset_in_kb` value equal the sum of the `offset_in_kb + size_in_kb` of the previous chunk with the same path.